fbpx

 Michael Town joined Virginia LCV as its Executive Director in June, 2014.
 Having grown up in Southern Maryland, New York State and Pennsylvania, he moved to Virginia to attend James Madison University, where he fell in love with the Blue Ridge Mountains and the Commonwealth.

-He has lived in Richmond since 1995, and is the father of four children and step-father of two.
-His 26 years of experience working in the conservation community includes running both state and national conservation organizations.
+He lives in Chesterfield County with his wife Bridget and their family.
+His 29 years of experience working in the conservation community includes running both state and national conservation organizations.
 Since his time at Virginia LCV he has helped build the organization into one of the most politically influential nonprofits in Virginia.

 Lee Francis started work at Virginia LCV as its communications manager in early March 2015 and was promoted to his current post in the fall of 2018.
 Previously, he worked as editor of the (Hanover) Herald-Progress, a weekly newspaper based in Ashland.
 His tenure there followed a three-year stint in the Northern Neck of Virginia, where he served as managing editor of three weekly newspapers: the Westmoreland News, Northumberland Echo and Northern Neck News.